Provably Correct Automata Embeddings for Optimal Automata-Conditioned Reinforcement Learning: DFA-Conditioned Reinforcement Learning

 \item $R_{D_{\Sigma, n}} : D_{\Sigma, n} \times \Sigma \to \{-1, 0, 1\}$ is the reward function defined by

 \end{itemize} \end{my_definition}

 A DFA space is a set of DFAs closed under random walks, i.e., taking any random path in a DFA from this set and pruning the unreachable states results in a DFA in the set.
-That is, one cannot get a DFA outside of this set by taking a random walk with minimization, hence the naming \emph{space}.
+In other words, one cannot get a DFA outside this set by taking a random walk with minimization, hence the name \emph{space}.

 \begin{assumption} $D_{\Sigma, n}$ denotes a DFA space, and $\mathcal{D}_{\Sigma, n} \in \Delta(D_{\Sigma, n})$ is a distribution over it. \end{assumption}